 Related: Was Mirabel Bisexual in ‘Encanto’?
 Leading Actress Speaks Out

-The film was a sleeper hit.
-Opening to a lukewarm reception of just $200 million at the global box office, the movie became a viral sensation once it landed on the Disney streaming platform, Disney+.
 Thanks to spirited music and lyrics from Germaine Franco and Lin-Manuel Miranda, songs like “The Family Madrigal”, “Surface Pressure”, “We Don’t Talk About Bruno”, and “What Else Can I Do?” took over social media, sending “Bruno” to number one on the US Billboard Hot 100, surpassing Disney’s Frozen (2013) anthem “Let It Go”.
-The Encanto soundtrack was also a success, hitting the top spot on the US Billboard 200 — the first Disney movie album to do so since Frozen II (2019).

-At the 94th Academy Awards the critically acclaimed film Encanto was nominated for Best Original Score, Best Original Song, and Best Animated Film, winning the latter.
+At the 94th Academy Awards, the critically acclaimed film Encanto was nominated for Best Original Score, Best Original Song, and Best Animated Film, winning the latter.

 Who is in Encanto?